International performance measurement and verification protocol: Option (D) Calibrated Simulation

 Savings are determined through simulation of the energy use of the whole facility, or of a sub-facility.
 Simulation routines are demonstrated to adequately model actual energy performance measured in the facility.
 This Option usually requires considerable skill in calibrated simulation.

 Typical applications may include measurement of a facility where several ECMs have been implemented, but no historical energy data is available.

 IPMVP Software Tools

 While teams of energy engineers have managed IPMVP projects largely through Excel spreadsheets, recently there has been the shift towards online software tools and platforms.
 The goal is to facilitate the import of independent variables such as heating and cooling degree days, the creation of energy baseline, the identification of correlations and regression models for the automation of measurement and verification practices.

 The most common source of energy data for energy baseline calculation is utility invoices.
-Some softwares allow to extract the energy data directly from the pdf of the utility invoices, allowing to speed up the process considerably.
+Some software allow to extract the energy data directly from the pdf of the utility invoices, allowing to speed up the process considerably.

 Other tools emerge that allow easy production of adjustment models and more easily taking into account changes in static factors.